niulinlnc/enterprise-extensions/sale_subscription_ux/README.rst

    the analytic account that was created for the project/tasks.
 #.
 Add sequence on sale subscriptions lines that let us to order the
    subscription lines.
+#.
+Update prices in subscriptions: update price in subscription lines from the
+   values in the related products.

 Installation
 ============